Personal lubricant: Risks

 As of December 2012, the U.S. Food & Drug Administration does not typically require testing of personal lubricants in humans.
 The agency classifies them as medical devices, so testing occurs on animals such as rabbits and guinea pigs.
 Rectal use of lubricants is viewed by the agency as an off-label application.
 In 2012 it was reported that participants who consistently used personal lubricants for rectal intercourse had a higher prevalence of sexually transmitted infections (STI), such as chlamydia, than inconsistent users.
 Some warming lubricants have been shown to have an osmolality count more than 30 times the body's own fluid.
 Increased herpes transmission was more than ninefold when compared with animals not administered lubricant.
-In 2007 it was demonstrated that certain lubricants can cause significant damage to the rectal tissue of human study participants – major shedding of cells from tissue samples biopsied 60 to 90 minutes after lubricant application was observed.
+In 2007 it was demonstrated that certain lubricants can cause significant damage to the rectal tissue of human study participants – major shedding of cells was observed from tissue samples biopsied 60 to 90 minutes after lubricant application.
 Certain lubricants containing the ingredient chlorhexidine, an antibacterial agent, has been shown to kill three species of Lactobacillus and has been shown to unbalance the natural flora in the vagina, which might lead to infections such as bacterial vaginosis.
 Lubricants with osmolalities closer to that of the body, such as agar-based lubes, did not damage the tissue samples or boost HIV infection rates.

 Some may experience irritation from the use of certain lubricants.
-Some lubricants (as mentioned above under Water-based have been found to damage cells or even increase the replication of the HIV virus.
+Some lubricants (as mentioned above under Water-based) have been found to damage cells or even increase the replication of the HIV virus.
 Nonoxynol-9, a spermicide contained in some lubricants, can destroy vaginal and rectum cell membranes which may increase the rate of STI transmission.
 Spermicidally lubricated condoms do not contain enough spermicide to increase contraceptive effectiveness, but application of separate spermicide is thought to reduce pregnancy rates significantly.